-See Securities Exchange Act Release No. 101386 (October 18, 2024), 89 FR 84960 (October 24, 2024) (SR-NYSEAMER-2024-49) (Order approving the listing and trading of options on shares of the Grayscale Bitcoin Trust (BTC) (symbol: GBTC), the Grayscale Bitcoin Mini Trust (BTC) (symbol: BTC), and the Bitwise Bitcoin ETF (symbol: BITB)) (the "American Bitcoin Options Approval Order").
+5 See Securities Exchange Act Release No. 101386 (October 18, 2024), 89 FR 84960 (October 24, 2024) (SR-NYSEAMER-2024-49) (Order approving the listing and trading of options on the Bitcoin Funds) (the "American Bitcoin Options Approval Order").
 See also NYSE American Rule 915, Commentary .10(a).
-Taken together with the IBIT Approval Order and the FBTC and ARKB Approval Order, the Bitcoin Approval Order, further illustrates that this proposal does not raise any new or novel issues not previously considered by the Commission.

-Bitcoin Funds would permit hedging, and allow for more liquidity, better price efficiency, and less volatility with respect to the underlying Funds.
+hedging, and allow for more liquidity, better price efficiency, and less volatility with respect to the underlying Funds.
 Further, permitting the listing of such options would enhance the transparency and efficiency of markets in these and correlated products.

-Rule 5.3-O provides that, subject to certain other criteria set forth in the Rule,7 securities deemed appropriate for options trading include Exchange-Traded Fund Shares (or ETFs) that represent certain types of interests8 and exchange-traded products ("ETPs") structured as trusts that hold precious metals (which are deemed commodities).9 Like ETPs backed by precious
+Rule 5.3-O provides that, subject to certain other criteria set forth in the Rule,6 securities deemed appropriate for options trading include Exchange-Traded Fund Shares (or ETFs) that represent certain types of interests7 and exchange-traded products ("ETPs") structured as trusts that hold precious metals (which are deemed commodities).8 Like ETPs backed by precious metals (i.e., commodities), the Exchange proposes to allow options trading on the Bitcoin Funds

-To be eligible for options trading, ETFs and ETPs must satisfy the initial listing criteria set forth in Rule 5.3-O(g)(1) through (2).
+6 To be eligible for options trading, ETFs and ETPs must satisfy the initial listing criteria set forth in Rule 5.3-O(g)(1) through (2).